Content

 If you cannot use MitID, you can complete a declaration on paper and send it to the mother's parish of residence or to the mother’s municipality of residence in the Southern part of Jutland.

-You will both be notified by your registrar when paternity and joint custody are registered in the CPR.
+You will both be notified by your registrar when paternity/co-motherhood and joint custody are registered.

 > Find and download the Care and Responsibility for Paternity Declaration on paper (pdf.)